PEXANE2/azure-docs.tr-tr/articles/iot-dps/how-to-use-custom-allocation-policies.md

     -- Build files have been written to: E:/IoT Testing/azure-iot-sdk-c/cmake
     ```

-## <a name="simulate-the-devices"></a>Cihazların benzetimini yapın
+## <a name="simulate-the-devices"></a>Simulate the devices

-Bu bölümde, daha önce ayarladığınız Azure IoT C SDK 'sında bulunan **prov\_dev\_client\_örnek** adlı bir sağlama örneğini güncelleştirmelisiniz.
+In this section, you update a provisioning sample named **prov\_dev\_client\_sample** located in the Azure IoT C SDK you set up previously.

-Bu örnek kod, cihaz sağlama hizmeti örneğinize sağlama isteği gönderen bir cihaz önyükleme sırasının benzetimini yapar. Önyükleme sırası, Toaster cihazının özel ayırma ilkesi kullanılarak IoT Hub 'ına tanınmasına ve atanmasına neden olur.
+This sample code simulates a device boot sequence that sends the provisioning request to your Device Provisioning Service instance.
+The boot sequence will cause the toaster device to be recognized and assigned to the IoT hub using the custom allocation policy.

 1. Azure Portal'da Cihaz Sağlama hizmetiniz için **Genel Bakış** sekmesini seçin ve **_Kimlik Kapsamı_** değerini not alın.

     ![Portal dikey penceresinden Cihaz Sağlama Hizmeti uç noktası bilgilerini ayıklama](./media/quick-create-simulated-device-x509/extract-dps-endpoints.png)

-2. Visual Studio 'da, daha önce CMake çalıştırılarak oluşturulan **azure_iot_sdks. sln** çözüm dosyasını açın. Çözüm dosyası şu konumda olmalıdır:
+2. In Visual Studio, open the **azure_iot_sdks.sln** solution file that was generated by running CMake earlier. Çözüm dosyası şu konumda olmalıdır:

     ```
     azure-iot-sdk-c\cmake\azure_iot_sdks.sln